the21st/sotakgregor-blog/src/content/blog/clean-git-commits.md

 ## Reviewing the whole diff?
 You're missing out

-I used to prefer reviewing all changes in a pull request as one large diff; it felt straightforward and it was a way to avoid seeing the messy evolution of a PR.
-That changed when I started seeing PRs built from a series of clean, logical commits.
+I used to prefer reviewing all changes in a pull request as one large diff; it felt straightforward and it was a way to avoid seeing the messy evolution of a pull request.
+That changed when I started seeing large pull requests built from a series of clean commits.
 The difference was immediate: it was far easier to follow the developer's reasoning, which in turn helped me give better feedback and complete reviews more quickly.

 ## What about small pull requests?

-If your entire pull request addresses one small, logical change, then yes, it makes sense to squash any intermediate "work-in-progress" commits into a single, clear commit before requesting a review.
+If your entire pull request addresses one small, logical change, then it makes sense to squash any intermediate "work-in-progress" commits into a single, clear commit before requesting a review.
 There's little value in making reviewers trace tiny, incremental steps if the outcome is one self-contained update.

 ## Clean commits: it's how to move fast

-That urge to just push and move on.
-We all feel it.
-But let's be brutally honest: claiming 'no time' for clean commits is often a false economy.
-You're not saving time; you're deferring it, with interest, onto your reviewers and your future self.
-Don't just write code: write a narrative.
+Claiming 'no time' for clean commits is often a false economy.
+You're not saving time – you're deferring it, with interest, onto your reviewers.
+Don't just write code, write a narrative.